 Breast Cancer Prevention

 Certain risk factors can increase a woman’s chance of developing breast cancer.
-Being at increased risk does not definitively mean you will develop cancer, but you may need to start breast cancer screening at an earlier age, get additional testing or be tested more often.
+Being at increased risk does not definitively mean you will develop cancer, but you may need to start breast cancer screening at an earlier age, get additional imaging or be screened more often.

 Our high-risk breast cancer care specialists offer a full range of breast cancer prevention services.
-This includes screening services, including risk assessments, breast cancer genetic counseling and testing and BRCA gene testing.
+This includes screening services, including risk assessments, breast cancer genetic counseling and testing such as BRCA gene testing.

 High-risk breast cancer prevention

 Generally, women who have a first-degree relative (mother, sister or daughter) or multiple second- or third-degree relatives (grandparent, aunt or cousin) who were diagnosed with breast cancer under the age of 60 are considered at increased risk of developing the disease.

 In addition, your chance for developing the disease increases if you have 1 or more of these breast cancer risk factors: